We know kids go through lots of phases as they grow up. One of the hardest to handle is poor sleep habits. We often get questions like this:

-Q: Daylight savings time is coming up.
+Q: Daylight saving time is coming up.
 How can I help my child adjust to the time change?

 A week or two before we fall back, put your child to bed 15 minutes later and wake them up 15 minutes later in the morning.
-For example, if bedtime is usually at 8 p.m., move bedtime to 8:15 and then wake them up 6:45 a.m. instead of 6:30 a.m.
+Keep moving the bedtime and wake-up time by 15 minutes every three days until you reach the new daylight saving time.

 Pro tip: If your child is still waking up early due to the time change, keep the room dark and quiet for an extra 15 minutes or 30 minutes.
 The goal is to avoid bright lights until the time you want them to wake up.

 Q: Bedtime is always a battle.
 My child refuses to stay in bed.
 Help!

 - Kids love attention and rewards (but let’s be honest, don’t we all?).
 We want to use caregiver attention and rewards to reinforce that good or desired behavior (i.e., staying in bed) and limit attention or ignore all undesired behaviors (i.e. leaving the room).

 - One way to manage this challenge in preschool-aged kids is to say goodnight, leave the room, and then pop back in after a short period of time and give another round of hugs and kisses and say something like, “I’m so happy that you stayed in bed and tried to fall asleep.”

 - Leave the room again and repeat this until the child is asleep as you gradually increase the time you are away.

 - For example, start by leaving two minutes, then increase to five minutes, then eight minutes, and so on.